Heshbon/social-media-dashboard/backend/README.md

 The backend features a secure user authentication process using JSON Web Tokens (JWT):

-  1. **User Input**: Users provide their email and password for login.
+  1. **User Input:** Users provide their email and password for login.

-  2. **Validation**: The server checks if the credentials are valid.
+  2. **Validation:** The server checks if the credentials are valid.

-  3. **Token Generation**: On successful authentication, a JWT is generated and returned.
+  3. **Token Generation:** On successful authentication, a JWT is generated and returned.

-  4. **Authorization**: The token must be included in the headers for protected routes.
+  4. **Authorization:** The token must be included in the headers for protected routes.

 This approach ensures secure access to the API while allowing users to maintain their sessions seamlessly.